Mastro šŸ‘Øā€šŸ³ Docs

 Copied!

-Instead of using esm.sh, you can of course also download the files and add them to your project, this is often done in a folder called /libs/ or /vendor/ (or e.g. /routes/libs/ for client dependencies).
-Then you strictly speaking don’t even need the import map.
+Finally, instead of using esm.sh, NPM or JSR, you can of course also download the files and add them to your project, this is often done in a folder called /libs/ or /vendor/ (or e.g. /routes/libs/ for client dependencies).
+However, this makes it a bit harder to update them compared to the other options.

 On the client